adaptris/interlok-docs/docs/pages/README.md

----
-title: Getting started with Interlok
+# Getting Started With Interlok

-keywords: homepage
-sidebar: home_sidebar
-permalink: index.html
-toc: false
-summary: This is the Interlok Documentation website.
+> **Summary:** This is the Interlok Documentation website.
 Choose a document and start reading.
----

 Of course there must be an obligatory [xkcd](http://xkcd.com) reference.